bedirhansavas/Phone-book/README.md

 # Phone-book
-This is an phone book application.User can create a new phone book and also can add, delete, update, phone book.
+This is a phone book application.User can create a new phone book and also can add, delete, update, phone book.